 6. This is the optimism we need to have today, when we need to know the power of prayer and faith.
-'Karmayoga' and 'Jnanayoga'; these two important aspects of life can balance the entire life span of every person.
-So we need Vedas for our happy life and wellness.
+'Karmayoga' and 'Jnanayoga;' these two important aspects of life can balance the entire life span of every person and every nation.
+So, we need Vedas for our happy life and wellness.

-Complexes - An exaggerated reaction to or preoccupation
+Complexes - an exaggerated reaction to or preoccupation